On the X-ray, optical and radio afterglows of the BdHN I GRB 180720B generated by the synchrotron emission: Synchrotron and pulsar radiation of the NS

 The evolution of the $\nu$NS is calculated from by integrating the energy balance equation

 where $W$ and $T$ are, respectively, the $\nu$NS gravitational and rotational energy.

 Table \ref{tab:parameters} lists the values of the model parameters that fit the afterglow of GRB 180720B in the X-rays, optical, and radio energy bands.
 Figure \ref{fig:fit180720B} shows that the observed afterglow luminosity that fades with time with the same power-law behavior in the X-rays, optical and radio is explained by the synchrotron emission.
 The synchrotron luminosity in the X-rays decays exponentially after a few $10^2$ s, while it keeps its power-law behavior at lower energies.
 This occurs because around this time the critical synchrotron radiation energy ($h \nu_{\rm crit}$) falls below the keV range.
+After this time, the pulsar emission from the $\nu$NS dominates the X-ray emission. {The pulsar emission is characterized by a plateau followed by a power-law decay (at times longer than the characteristic spindown timescale).
+However, in the afterglow there is also the additional power-law contribution from the synchrotron emission.
+When the plateau phase of the pulsar emission is comparable (but smaller) to the synchrotron power-law luminosity, the sum of the two contributions can lead to a power-law luminosity shallower than the power-law of the pure synchrotron radiation.
+In GRB 180720B, the X-ray afterglow shows two different power-laws, the first at times $10^2$--$10^3$ s, and the other at times $>10^4$ s (there is a hole of data at $10^3$--$10^4$ s).
+In the time interval $10^2$--$10^3$ s, the X-ray luminosity shows a shallower power-law than the pure synchrotron luminosity, as it can be seen by comparing it with the power-law of the optical and radio synchrotron at times $>10^4$ s.
+Such a shallower power-law luminosity indicates the presence of the $\nu$NS magnetic-braking radiation, and indeed it is well fitted by the sum of the synchrotron and the plateau of the newborn NS pulsar emission (see Fig. \ref{fig:fit180720B}).}

-After this time, the pulsar emission from the $\nu$NS dominates the X-ray emission.
-This subsequent dominant role of the pulsar emission in powering the observed X-rays emission has allowed us to infer the strength of the dipole and the quadrupole components of the magnetic field, as well as the rotation period of the $\nu$NS.
+The subsequent dominant role of the pulsar emission in the observed X-rays emission has allowed us to infer the strength of the dipole and the quadrupole components of the magnetic field, as well as the rotation period of the $\nu$NS. {Therefore, in the BdHN model the afterglow is characterized by a typical power-law luminosity in the X-rays, optical and radio wavelengths, given by the synchrotron radiation emitted by the expanding SN ejecta in the magnetized medium of the $\nu$NS, together with the pulsar-like emission of the latter.}

 The radio emission shows an excess over the synchrotron emission at a few $10^6$ s whose nature is unclear.
 This excess could be a signature of the SN or the emergence of the $\nu$NS pulsar in the radio wavelengths, but further observational data at longer times and additional theoretical modeling is needed to confirm or disregard any of these possibilities.